What You’ll Learn 🖥️

 Division type.

-For Step and division type you can define a custom number of ticks
+For Step and Division types, you can define a custom number of ticks to tailor the scale to your needs.

-The Single value axis checkbox can be used to set all active channels of an X-Y recorder grid to only one Y-axis.
-If set, all channels will use the same scaling and as a visual result, there will be only one axis with values left.
-This function is very helpful when there is only a small space for channel names and scaling and the channels use the same scaling.
+The Single Value Axis checkbox allows you to set all active channels of an X-Y recorder grid to use only one Y-axis.
+When enabled, all channels will share the same scaling, resulting in a single axis with values shown on the left.
+This feature is particularly useful when display space is limited, and all channels use the same scale.

 Buffer

-An option Load all buffer can be accessed only in Analysis mode.
-It shows all the cycles in the data file, not only the selected region.
+The Load All Buffer option is available only in Analysis mode.
+It displays all cycles in the data file, not just the currently selected region.

 History

-When the signal is changing very strongly, it may be helpful to click the Show only current value checkbox in the History section.
-This will remove all displayed values from the X-Y graph and shows only the current value.
+When the signal changes rapidly, it may be helpful to enable the Show Only Current Value checkbox in the History section.
+This will clear all historical values from the X-Y graph and display only the current value.

 Draw filter